Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Assignments/Weekly-Homework.md

     return render_template('index.html')
 ```

-Create a new routes after the index route to display your fortune teller form (at the URL '/fortune').
+Create a new route after the index route to display your fortune teller form (at the URL '/fortune').

-Update `index.html` to link to your two pages.
+Update `index.html` to link to your fortune page.

 Now, create another route for the URL '/fortune_results'.
 In this route, create at least **four possible fortunes** based on the user's input from the form page.
 Display the user's fortune by passing it as a named parameter to the `fortune_results.html` template.
 Here is an example to get you started: